tamert/Sequentialjs/README.md

-stepbystep
+Sequentialjs
 ==========

-stepbystep is basic jQuery step effect plugin for all objects
+Sequentialjs is basic jQuery step effect plugin for all objects

 How to use
 ==========